Skip to main content

 Do Not Submit New Referrals for Paused Programs

-Both HACLA and LACDA will no longer accept new referrals or issue new vouchers for the affected tenant-based programs listed in the Affected Programs tab.
+Both HACLA and LACDA will no longer accept new referrals or issue new vouchers for the affected programs listed in the Affected Programs tab.
 Do not submit new referrals for these programs until further notice.

-Support Participants Who Still Need Housing
+Support Participants Still Seeking Housing

 Note the PBV to TBV Mobility Restriction

 Participants who were planning to transfer from a Project-Based Voucher (PBV) unit to a Tenant-Based Voucher (TBV) will no longer be able to do so at this time.
-Update care plans accordingly and discuss this change with affected participants.
+Update care plans and discuss this change with affected participants.

-Reach Out to Your Program Manager
+Contact Your Program Manager

 What Is Not Affected by the Shortfall?